 - 1. Read a chapter each week.
 You will be given a study guide on each chapter to organize your notes.
 The study guides are purely for your own use; you do not need to turn them in nor do you need to use them if you have another effective way to study the material. - 2.
 Weekly quiz on textbook material.
 Each quiz covers the textbook chapter to be covered that week; for example, the quiz for Chapter 2 will be given on the Tuesday that Chapter 2 is covered in class.
 This is to motivate students to read the chapter before coming to class.
 Each quiz is 10 multiple choice questions that come directly from the study guide.
-(Note: The quiz for Chapter 1 will happen on the first Thursday of class-April 6.)
-Students must average 70% or more on the quizzes to avoid taking the take-home final. - 3.
+(Note: The quiz for Chapter 1 will happen on the first Thursday of class-Sept 27 Students who average 70% or more on the quizzes don't have to complete the take-home final.
+(But everyone still needs to come to the "final" on Tuesday, December 4.) - 3.
 Weekly written assignments on course work, class discussions, and activities.
 Each paper is due the week after each chapter is covered in class.
 For example, the written work for Chapter 1 is due on the Tuesday of week 2, and the written work for Chapter 2 is due on the Tuesday of week 3.
-There is a one-grade penalty for work that is more than one week late.
+See pages 3-4 for penalties for work that is late. - 4.
+Attendance.
+Four or more absences will affect your grade.
+Six or more absences will result in an incomplete or an F. (Each tardy or leaving early will count as 1⁄2 absence.)